adie9/Password-Manager/README.md

     return nonce + tag + ciphertext
 ```

-The function takes in the password and key (16 bytes) that the user input.
+The encrypt_password function takes in the password and key (16 bytes) that the user input.
 It generates a random nonce with a length of 12 bytes and encodes the password.
 The function creates a cipher using the key and nonce, which creates a ciphertext and tag.
 The function returns the concatenated value of the nonce, tag, and ciphertext.
 This concatenation is important when it comes to decrypting the password.

 ```python
 # Decrypting password using AES mode GCM